clincoln12/clincoln12.github.io/_posts/2020-12-12-mymo_a_subscription_tracking_rails_application.markdown

 Take your time to really think about your data structure/schema!
 You'll thank yourself later.

-2) Rails Magic: The more you use the Rails - the more you love it.
+**2) Rails Magic:** The more you use the Rails - the more you love it.
 But with Rails magic comes great responsibility.
 I found myself looking up the 'What(s)' & the 'Why(s)' quite a bit because there's just so much that it does for you.
 I'm by no means a Rails expert after finishing this project - but getting stuck in a process like this with little to no help besides the internet really helps you grasp everything more than the labs.
 (Not a knock on the labs - I'm sure this is the intention of everything)

 ## The Application...